sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/jitvm.png "save")

-# Task 5: Exploring Security Center and Security benchmark
+# Task 5: Exploring Security Centre and Security benchmark

 Azure Security Center by Microsoft is a solution that provides unified security management across hybrid cloud workloads.
-It offers threat protection for data centers within both cloud workloads and on-premises.
+It offers threat protection for data centres within both cloud workloads and on-premises.

-1. In the Azure portal, Search **Azure Security Center (1)** and then click **Azure Security Center (2)**.
+1. In the Azure portal, Search **Azure Security Centre (1)** and then click **Azure Security Centre (2)**.

     ![](images/securitycentre.png "security centre")

-1. On the Security Center | Getting started blade, click **Install agents (1)** and then click **Install agents (2)**.
+1. On the Security Centre | Getting started blade, click **Install agents (1)** and then click **Install agents (2)**.

     ![](images/agent.png "security agent")

-1. On the Security Center | Overview blade, review the **Secure Score**.
+1. On the Security Centre | Overview blade, review the **Secure Score**.

     ![](images/securescore1.png "secure score")

-1. On the Security Center | Under cloud security click on **Security posture**.
-Here you can get an overview of your security secure, unhealthy resources, and            recomdations.
+1. On the Security Centre | Under cloud security click on **Security posture**.
+Here you can get an overview of your security secure, unhealthy resources, and            recommendations.

     ![](images/securityposture1.png "overview security posture")

-1. On the Security Center | Under cloud security click on **Regulatory compliance**.
+1. On the Security Centre | Under cloud security click on **Regulatory compliance**.
 Here you can get an overview of Azure Security Benchmark

     ![](images/compliance.png "overview of regulatory compliance")

-1. On the Security Center | Under cloud security click on **Workload protections**.
+1. On the Security Centre | Under cloud security click on **Workload protections**.
 Here you can get an overview of Cloud coverage and Security alerts.

     ![](images/workloads.png "Workload protections")